dodieboy/YouTube-Reborn-v5/README.md

 ### Download YouTube Reborn

 Get ready to have a better YouTube experience!
-Download the Deb file from the [latest release](https://github.com/dodieboy/YouTube-Reborn-v5/releases/) on GitHub.
+Please fork and use the action tab to build the deb file.

 -----